–Expedition Kayaking —

 Our Guest Handbook contains details on preparing for your kayak tour.
 Included in the handbook is travel and accommodation information, a list of what to bring, what you can expect while you are kayaking, wildlife viewing etiquette, participant detail form and release forms.
 Please do not hesitate to contact us with any specific questions you may have that are not covered in the Guest Handbook.

 While the summer months in British Columbia are mostly warm and sunny, we still have a few cold and wet days.
 After all, the coast of British Columbia is the world’s largest temperate rainforest.
 For maximum enjoyment on your trip in all types of weather please bring the items listed below.
+Some of the dry bag sizes may differ from what is shown in the videos.

 We provide high quality three season tents.
 For couples we provide three person tents, and for solo travelers a slightly smaller 2 person tent.
 Therm-a-rest sleeping pads, and warm mummy-style sleeping bags with liners are all provided to ensure a good night’s sleep.
 A small library of natural history books is on every trip.